Table of Contents

-Every human being has an expression of their soul's calling, which can take many forms.
+Every human being expression of their soul’s calling, which can take many forms.
 Some people write books, some take pictures, and others make movies.
 There are also people who start companies, build web sites/apps, design clothes, surf big waves, or cook delicious meals.
 Every one of these is a form of creativity.
 Whether you believe it or not, you are a creative person, and you express that creativity in some form every day.

 Before we can talk about how to become a more creative person, we have to define creativity.
 Typically we define creativity as something that results in what we consider to be “art”, (i.e. writing, painting, drawing, music, etc).
 But here at The Unmistakable Creative we have a much broader definition of creativity: